dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

   - What sources can we see?

 - Explore the **Tests** Tab
-  - Did we run the right test?, Which test were missing?
+  - Did we run the right test?
+Which tests were missing?
 Why?

 - Explore **Exposures**
   - Check Quality and where they came from